marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 # Writing the IR-Generator

 When we wrote our parser, we created a transformation from tokens to AST nodes.
 The AST then represents the *entire* parsed program.
-So if we want to translate a *Kaleidoscope* program to LLVM-IR, we only need to map our AST to LLVM-IR.
+So if we want to translate a *Kaleidoscope* program to LLVM-IR, we only need to map the AST to LLVM-IR.
 And our AST is really simply:

 ```swift
 // Parser.swift